Who is Credit Control, LLC?

 Phone number: (888) 365-7145

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Credit Control for millions of clients nationwide.
+The most effective way to deal with Credit Control is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Control on behalf of their clients.

 And they may be able to help you too.